What is a banjo

 This instrument can be classified according to the body and the number of strings.
 According to the characteristics of the body, it can be:

 - Openback: this means that there is no cover on the bottom of the soundboard.
-It is most commonly used for traditional dixieland compositions and styles originating in Louisiana and Mississippi.
+It's most commonly used for traditional dixieland compositions and styles originating in Louisiana and Mississippi.

 - Closeback: refers to the fact that it has a lid at the bottom.
-It is the most used in modern and fusion music.
+It's the most used in modern and fusion music.

-Another way of classification is according to the number of strings:
+Another way to classify it is according to the number of strings:

 - Four: within this group are the tenor banjo, plectrum and double bass.
 These are the most commonly used in the folk music of the southern United States.

-- Five: it is the most used in modern music.
+- Five: it's the most used in modern music.
 Banjos with five strings are the resonator, the openback and the long-neck, the latter being the least popular.

 - Six: these have the same classification as the five-stringed ones.

 There are not many novel techniques that differentiate it from other instruments such as the guitar.
-It is true that with the banyo many counterpoint possibilities have been explored, but it is also true that in the guitar and any other instrument these harmonic and melodic progressions have already been reached.
+It's true that with the banyo many counterpoint possibilities have been explored, but it's also true that in the guitar and any other instrument these harmonic and melodic progressions have already been reached.

 That is why, basically, the technical difficulty of this instrument is not in the techniques you must learn, but in the constant speed that the arpeggios maintain.
 Some of the most commonly used banjo techniques are: